randomgraphics/rapid-vulkan/README.md

 #define RAPID_VULKAN_IMPLEMENTATION
 #include <rapid-vulkan/rapid-vulkan.h>
 ```
-Please checkout apps in [sample](dev/sample) folder for how to use rapid-vulkan to quickly create Vulkan applications.
+Please check out the apps in the [sample](dev/sample) folder for how to use rapid-vulkan to quickly create Vulkan applications.

 # Compile Time Configurations

-All macros started with RAPID_VULKAN_ (like RAPID_VULKAN_ASSERT) are compile time configurations that you can set to customize rapid-vulkan's behavior.
-Usage of those macros are explained in the header at where they are defined.
+All macros starting with RAPID_VULKAN_ (like RAPID_VULKAN_ASSERT) are compile-time configurations that you can set to customize rapid-vulkan's behavior.
+Usage of those macros is explained in the header where they are defined.

 # Build Sample & Test Apps
 Again, rapid-vulkan is a header-only library.
-No build is required use it.
+No build is required to use it.
 The following build steps are only to build test and sample apps.

 On Linux, just run [bootstrap.sh](dev/env/bootstrap.sh) to install all dependencies.
 Or you can use the docker container coming with the library.
 Just run `dev/docker/desktop/run.sh` to launch the docker environment.

-On Windows, you'll need to manually install Vulkan SDK, as well as cmake, git and python 3.8+.
-Of course, you'll also need to have latest version of Visual Studio.
+On Windows, you'll need to manually install the Vulkan SDK (or directly download it from https://github.com/randomgraphics/vulkan-sdk-for-windows), as well as cmake, git and python 3.8+.
+Of course, you'll also need to have a version of Visual Studio installed.

 After that, run [env.sh](env.sh)/[env.cmd](env.cmd) to launch the dev console.
-Then type `b d` to build debug variant, `b p` to build profile variant or `b r` to build release variant.
-Type `b --help` for detail help.
+Then type `b d` to build the debug variant, `b p` to build the profile variant or `b r` to build the release variant.
+Type `b --help` for detailed help.

-After everything is built.
-You can use `cit` command to launch the check-in-test suite to verify the library.
+After everything is built, you can use the `cit` command to launch the check-in-test suite to verify the library.

 # Hello World
 ```c++